How to initialize an array in Python

 Using lists to analyze sentiment in customer reviews

-You can combine a list of reviews with a dictionary of word scores to quickly calculate the overall sentiment for each piece of feedback.
+Here’s how you can pair a list of reviews with a simple scoring dictionary, using a list comprehension to quickly tally the sentiment for each one.

 reviews = ["Great product!", "Terrible experience", "Just okay", "Loved it!"]